James Bond watch with geiger counter sells for $160,000

 Among the many other items sold were Bob Dylan lyrics for an unreleased song and actress Elizabeth Taylor's first wedding dress, which she wore as an 18-year-old when she married Conrad Hilton Junior in 1950 in one of the social events of that year attended by over 700 guests.

-"The dress symbolizes one of the most iconic off-screen moments of ‘Golden Age Hollywood'," Christie's said in a statement.
+"The dress symbolises one of the most iconic off-screen moments of 'Golden Age Hollywood'," Christie's said in a statement.

 The dress sold for nearly 122,000 pounds after an estimated sale price of 30,000 to 50,000 pounds.